Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024_04_05_replicating_game.md

 Ok, awesome!
 Now our server can keep track of multiple clients at once, and send messages to each client.
 We're still missing something though.
 The clients don't know how many other clients there are, or where to put each of the other player characters.
 We'll use our broadcast function for this.
 We need to broadcast whenever a client connects, disconnect, or when the player on the client changes location.
 We'll add two new messages for this: `connected` and `disconnected`.
 We also need some way to tell each client exactly which client has changed positions, so let's modify our position message slight too.
-Instead of just `position:x,y`, we'll include the client ID as well: `clientId:position:x,y`.
+Instead of just `position:x,y`, we'll include the client ID as well: `clientId:position:x,y`, and, last but not least, we need a message to tell each client what their own ID is.
+We'll call this `id`.

 We will also need to tell the newly connected client about every other client, and then tell every other client about it.
 Each client also needs to know their own client ID so they know which player is their own.